ivoryRabbit/RecSys/README.md

 - Study performance of the models under the strictly strong generalization
   - Split all users disjointly into **train/valid/test set**
   - For each user in **valid/test set**, split user feedbacks according to the timestamp into **query/relevant set**
-- Build top-N recommendation systems and evaluate them with various metrics
+- Build top-N recommendation systems and evaluate them with various metrics in Colab

 ### Necessary Library List
   - pandas